-11.2 stallGuard2 Update Rate and Filter
+13.2 StallGuard2 Update Rate and Filter

-The stallGuard2 measurement value SG_RESULT is updated with each full step of the motor.
+The StallGuard2 measurement value SG\RESULT is updated with each full step of the motor.
 This is enough to safely detect a stall, because a stall always means the loss of four full steps.
-In a practical application, especially when using coolStep, a more precise measurement might be more important than an update for each fullstep because the mechanical load never changes instantaneously from one step to the next.
+In a practical application, especially when using CoolStep, a more precise measurement might be more important than an update for each fullstep because the mechanical load never changes instantaneously from one step to the next.
 For these applications, the sfilt bit enables a filtering function over four load measurements.
 The filter should always be enabled when high-precision measurement is required.
 It compensates for variations in motor construction, for example due to misalignment of the phase A to phase B magnets.
-The filter should be disabled when rapid response to increasing load is required and for best results of sensorless homing using stallGuard.
+The filter should be disabled when rapid response to increasing load is required and for best results of sensorless homing using StallGuard.

-11.3 Detecting a Motor Stall
+13.3 Detecting a Motor Stall

-For best stall detection, work without stallGuard filtering (sfilt=0).
+For best stall detection, work without StallGuard filtering (sfilt=0).
 To safely detect a motor stall the stall threshold must be determined using a specific SGT setting.
 Therefore, the maximum load needs to be determined, which the motor can drive without stalling.
-At the same time, monitor the SG_RESULT value at this load, e.g. some value within the range 0 to 100.
+At the same time, monitor the SG\RESULT value at this load, e.g. some value within the range 0 to 100.
 The stall threshold should be a value safely within the operating limits, to allow for parameter stray.
 The response at an SGT setting at or near 0 gives some idea on the quality of the signal: Check the SG value without load and with maximum load.
 They should show a difference of at least 100 or a few 100, which shall be large compared to the offset.
 If you set the SGT value in a way, that a reading of 0 occurs at maximum motor load, the stall can be automatically detected by the motion controller to issue a motor stop.
 In the moment of the step resulting in a step loss, the lowest reading will be visible.
 After the step loss, the motor will vibrate and show a higher SG RESULT reading.

-11.4 Homing with stallGuard
+13.4 Homing with StallGuard

 The homing of a linear drive requires moving the motor into the direction of a hard stop.
-As stallGuard needs a certain velocity to work (as set by TCOOLTHRS), make sure that the start point is far enough away from the hard stop to provide the distance required for the acceleration phase.
-After setting up SGT and the ramp generator registers, start a motion into the direction of the hard stop and activate the stop on stall function of your controller.
+As StallGuard needs a certain velocity to work (as set by TCOOLTHRS), make sure that the start point is far enough away from the hard stop to provide the distance required for the acceleration phase.
+After setting up SGT and the ramp generator registers, start a motion into the direction of the hard stop and activate the stop on stall function (set sg\stop in SW\MODE).
+Once a stall is detected, the ramp generator stops motion and sets VACTUAL zero, stopping the motor.
+The stop condition also is indicated by the flag StallGuard in DRV\STATUS.
+After setting up new motion parameters in order to prevent the motor from restarting right away, StallGuard can be disabled, or the motor can be reenabled by reading and writing back RAMP\STAT.
+The write and clear function of the event\stop\sg flag in RAMP\STAT restarts the motor after expiration of TZEROWAIT in case the motion parameters have not been modified.
 Best results are yielded at 30% to 70% of nominal motor current and typically 1 to 5 RPS (motors smaller than NEMA17 may require higher velocities).

-11.5 Limits of stallGuard2 Operation
+13.5 Limits of StallGuard2 Operation